 Omalizumab injection may cause serious or life-threatening allergic reactions.
 You may experience an allergic reaction immediately after receiving a dose of omalizumab injection or up to 4 days later.
 Also, an allergic reaction can occur after you receive the first dose of medication or at any time during your treatment with omalizumab.
 Tell your doctor if you are allergic to omalizumab injection, and if you have or have ever had food or seasonal allergies, a serious or life-threatening allergic reaction to any medication, or sudden breathing problems.

-You will receive each injection of omalizumab in a doctor's office or medical facility.
+You will receive your first dose of omalizumab in a doctor's office or medical facility and additional doses until your doctor feels that you are safe to receive omalizumab at home.
 You will stay in the office for some time after you receive the medication so your doctor can watch you closely for any signs of an allergic reaction.
-Tell your doctor if you experience any of the following symptoms: wheezing or difficulty breathing, shortness of breath, cough, chest tightness, dizziness, fainting, fast or weak heartbeat, anxiety, feeling that something bad is about to happen, flushing, itching, hives, feeling warm, swelling of the throat or tongue, throat tightness, hoarse voice, or difficulty swallowing.
+Tell your doctor if you experience any of the following symptoms: wheezing or difficulty breathing, shortness of breath, cough, chest tightness, dizziness, fainting, fast or weak heartbeat, anxiety, feeling that something bad is about to happen, flushing, itching, hives, feeling warm, swelling of the throat or tongue,throat tightness, hoarse voice, or difficulty swallowing.
 Call your doctor immediately or get immediate emergency medical attention if you experience any of these symptoms after you leave your doctor's office or medical facility.

 Your doctor will give you the manufacturer's patient information sheet (Medication Guide) each time you receive an injection of omalizumab.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.